Armchair-Engineering/armchair-docs/src/app/docs/components/extruders/page.md

 title: Extruders
 ---

-## General BOM
-Each extruder mount requires the following.

- - 2x Square Nut
- - Bowden Tube (if using Breakneck)

-You will find the individual requirements of each extruder on their respective page.

-## Assembly
-Assembling your extruder block is pretty straightforward, and generally requires a small length of PTFE tube, and a few heatsets.

-### Video Guide

----

-## Extruder Specific Guides

 {% quick-links %}
 {% quick-link title="Bowden" icon="nozzle" href="/docs/components/extruders/bowden" description="Simple bowden tube connector for remote extruders" /%}
 {% quick-link title="Orbiter 2" icon="nozzle" href="/docs/components/extruders/orbiter2" description="Orbiter Project - Orbiter 2" /%}